-After reading this post, you’ll know how to:
+What’s a key part of getting organized?
+Developing repeatable workflows.
+After reading this piece, you’ll know how to:

 - Create a single piece of content without having to rehash the whole thing.